 Although the S.E.P.T.I.C. grant program was modeled after the Suffolk County program, several differences between the two counties dictated the need for Nassau to develop a more streamlined and condensed grant program.
-The Nassau Program consists of the following key elements: 1) funding; (2) administration; (3) management and acceptance of technologies; (4) grant eligibility; (5) application process; (6) design process; (7) permitting; (8) installation; (9) payment process; (10) outreach.
+The Nassau Program consists of the following key elements: 1) funding; (2) administration; (3) management and acceptance of technologies; (4) grant eligibility; (5) application process; (6) design process; (7) permitting; (8) installation; (9) payment process; (10) outreach and training; and (11) Responsible Management Entity (RME).